Australia Process Service

 Timeline For Execution

 Service in Australia can currently take up to 3 months or more.
-It varies according to the state or territory that the request is sent to as they may have different ways of processing service requests.
-It also depends on where in Australia the person resides.
+It varies according to the state or territory to which the request is sent, as they may have different ways of processing service requests.
+It also depends on where the person resides in Australia.
 If the person is in a remote location, the time for execution of the service request will be longer than if the person lives in a central location.
+Click here for information on How To Identify A Good Process Service Agency

 Translation requirements

 No translations are required for voluntary service.
-For all other methods of service, please refer below.
+For all other methods of service, please refer to the information below.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 New South Wales: